seismicmike/memory-coding-challenge/README.md

 * Set up a local environment for development and testing
 * Submit code as either a git repository or a zip folder
 * Generate PHPUnit tests
-* Generate a swagger file
+* Generate a swagger file with OpenAPI Spec 3.0
 * Create an API end point that produces a magic memory game according to the specifications

 ### Specifications